skiptools/skip-integ-demo/README.md

 used, both at build time and runtime.

 > [!WARNING]
-> These internal details about how bridging is generated is subject to change, so you should not rely on any specific signatures, either on the Swift/C side or on the Kotlin/Java side.
+> These internal details about how bridging is generated are subject to change between SkipFuse releases, so you should not rely on any specific signatures, either on the Swift/C side or on the Kotlin/Java side.

 ## Examples